-- □ Use appropriate methods such as washing, steaming, bleaching, or use of commercial tray cleaner to clean or sanitize transplant trays in the production of seedlings. - Destroy unused seedlings within 30 days after transplanting is completed. - Destroy crop residues and establish a cover crop within 60 days after harvest.

-CROP OPERATIONS MANAGEMENT

-Implementing acceptable agronomic and industry requested practices from planning to post harvest will help achieve industry acceptable and quality production.
+Use appropriate methods such as washing, steaming, bleaching, or use of commercial tray cleaner to clean or sanitize transplant trays in the production of seedlings.
+Destroy unused seedlings within 30 days after transplanting is completed.
+Destroy crop residues and establish a cover crop within 60 days after harvest.
+CROP OPERATIONS MANAGEMENT PRINCIPLE Implementing acceptable agronomic and industry requested practices from planning to post harvest will help achieve industry acceptable and quality production.
 Observation and records of variety disease resistance, yields, and other characteristics will assist in planning future quality and productive crops.

-- Direct the day-to-day activities involved in producing the tobacco sold under your name, the name of an Associated Grower, employee, or the name of the farming operation. - □ AIR and FIRE ONLY: Use only Low Converting seed for tobacco production. - □ Use only Certified and non-GMO seed for tobacco production. - □ Whether you produce or purchase your tobacco plants, keep records of transplant/greenhouse seeding dates, varieties, and seed lot numbers by field/tract. - □ Keep tobacco types strictly separated from each other during seeding, curing, and market preparation. - If tarps are used to cover tobacco during transport, use tarps made of non-plastic material on the side of the tarp in contact with the tobacco when covering it during transport and ensure all surfaces used in transport are free of contaminants. - □ If an enclosed trailer or vehicle is used to transport tobacco to market, all surfaces should be free of contaminants.
+CRITICAL STANDARDS Direct the day-to-day activities involved in producing the tobacco sold under your name, the name of an Associated Grower, employee, or the name of the farming operation.
+AIR and FIRE ONLY: Use only Low Converting seed for tobacco production.
+Use only Certified and non-GMO seed for tobacco production.
+Whether you produce or purchase your tobacco plants, keep records of transplant/greenhouse seeding dates, varieties, and seed lot numbers by field/tract.
+Keep tobacco types strictly separated from each other during seeding, curing, and market preparation.
+If tarps are used to cover tobacco during transport, use tarps made of non-plastic material on the side of the tarp in contact with the tobacco when covering it during transport and ensure all surfaces used in transport are free of contaminants.
+If an enclosed trailer or vehicle is used to transport tobacco to market, all surfaces should be free of contaminants.
 Stock trailers should not be used for tobacco transport.
+ADDITIONAL STANDARDS Medium Risk □ Select tobacco variety based on, disease resistance, curing characteristics, cured leaf quality, and yield, and maintain documentation of sources you used to select your tobacco varieties (examples are seed company literature, university production guides, buying company recommendations, etc.) □ Keep records of transplanting and topping dates by field/tract. □ Use recommended measures to control weed seed contamination of tobacco.
+Low Keep records of plant and row spacing and plant population maintained by field/tract.
+Prior to harvest, mow all field borders, turning areas, and manual removal of pigweed and other weeds o concern from fields.